opengamedata/opengamedata-js-log/README.md

 An instance of the `OGDLogger` can be created with the following format:

-`const ogdLogger = new OGDLogger(firebaseConfig);`
+`OGDLog log = new OGDLog(myAppId, myAppVersion, firebaseConfig)`

+- `myAppId`: an identifier for this app within the database (ex.
+"AQUALAB")
+- `myAppVersion`: the current version of the app for all logging events

-- `firebaseConfig`: an optional firebase app configuration object, used to enable logging to firebase
+- `firebaseConfig` (Optional): an optional firebase app configuration object, used to enable logging to firebase

 To send a user id along with every event, call `OGDLogger.SetUserId(userId);`